 Tension Headaches

-Tension headaches are very common.
-Classically they produce a mild ache across the forehead and pain or pressure in a band-like pattern around the head.
-Tension headaches comes on and resolve gradually and don’t produce visual changes or pulsating sensations.
-They are typically symmetrical.
+Tension headaches are common.
+They produce an ache across the forehead and pressure in a band-like pattern around the head.
+They appear and resolve gradually and do not produce visual changes or pulsating sensations.
+They are generally symmetrical.
+They vary in duration from minutes to hours.

 Symptoms may be very non-specific in younger children.
-They may become quiet, stop playing, turn pale or become tired.
-They tend to resolve more quickly in children compared with adults, often within 30 minutes.
+They may become quiet, pale, tired and stop playing.

 - Stress, fear or discomfort